eliasrhoden/eliasrhoden.github.io/_posts/2024-12-15-SinumerikAST.md

 ## Sensitivity function

-Regarding the sensitivity function, they all achieve similar bandwidth, looking at the peak values of all three shows that the IMC is the worst, by lowering the bandwidth of the reference model should reduce this peak, if needed.
-Other than that the AST controller seems to have better attenuation at lower frequencies as well.
+Regarding the sensitivity function, they all achieve similar bandwidth, looking at the peak values of all three shows that the IMC is the worst, by lowering the bandwidth of the reference model should reduce this peak if needed.
+It seems like the AST controller have slightly better attenuation at lower frequencies compared to the other.
 ```
 S_peak_ast: 1.11
 S_peak_hinf: 1.16